MaryDomashneva/MixMakers/README.md

 Task:
 -------

-This is a two-week final project at Makers Academy.
+This is our two-week final project at Makers Academy.

-As a cohort, for the final project,  we generated ideas for a product that we want to work on.
-Then we categorized all ideas into 5 categories:
+As a cohort, we generated ideas for a the final project that we wanted to work on.
+These ideas were then organised into 5 categories:
 * mobile,
 * product,
 * machine learning,
 * technical,
 * new tech

-After that, everyone got two votes and voted for categories they want to work.
+After that, everyone made two votes and voted for categories they wanted to work on.
+We were all then placedd in to groups based on our selections.
+Five groups were formed in the following catagories:
-Finally, we got five groups:
-* 2 product groups building music app,
+* 2 product groups building music apps,
 * technical group (blockchain),
 * new tech group (web sockets) and
 * mobile app (swift)